 We’re often asked about the gear we take on our travels.
 In response, we have written a detailed and complete travel photography gear guide

-I have been involved in film or photography throughout the course of my career: initially as a camera operator, video editor and AV engineer, later as a teacher in digital media, and now as a travel blogger.
+I have been involved in film or photography throughout the course of my career: initially as a camera operator, video editor and AV engineer, later as a teacher in digital media, and now as a travel writer.

 I continue to learn and improve my work and expect to do so indefinitely.
-I’ve learned most by watching and reading about how other photographers work, professional or amateur.
+I’ve learned most by watching and reading about how other photographers work – professional or amateur.
 The more I’ve learned, the more I’ve refined the gear I use.

-As with many things, it often comes down to personal preference: what works for one person may not suit the next, but it always helps to see what peers are using.
+As with many things, it often comes down to personal preference; what works for one person may not suit the next, but it always helps to see what peers are using.
 As such, I’ve put together a complete travel photography gear guide to share the details of what I use.

 Travel photography gear guide

-There’s still a lot of gear I’d love to add, but photography is an expensive hobby so I use what I can afford and look forward to the day when my budget can stretch to accommodate my next toy!
+There’s still a lot of gear I’d love to add, but photography is an expensive pursuit so I use what I can afford and look forward to the day when my budget can stretch to accommodate my next toy!

 I also have a Tiffen neutral density (ND) filter kit.
 ND filters are essentially grey-toned filters designed to absorb light as it passes through the lens, allowing you to shoot at wider f-stops in brighter conditions.